ClojureBridgeLondon/workshop-content-gitbook/development-tools/editor-guides/vscode-calva.md

 Select the top level of the folder, e.g. `playground` and click **OK**

-Start a REPL project and connect: .
-Answer the quick-pick prompts telling Calva about project types and what profiles to start.

-## Start a REPL for the project using Leiningen.
+## Start a REPL for the project

 `ctrl+alt+c ctrl+alt+j` to start a REPL.

-Select or type `Leiningen` when prompted for the project type
+Select either `Clojure CLI` or `Leiningen` when prompted for the project type

 ![VS Code - Calva - Start REPL - nREPL button](/images/vscode-calva-clojure-repl-connect-project-type.png)

 Wait a few moments for the REPL to start.

 A new CLJ REPL tab will open when the Clojure REPL is ready

 ![VS Code - Calva - Start REPL - nREPL button](/images/vscode-calva-clojure-repl-connect-repl-tab.png)